sui-foundation/sips/sips/sip-zklogin-with-WebAuthn.md

 ## Abstract

-This SIP proposes adding WebAuthn support to zkLogin, allowing the use of WebAuthn authenticators for managing ephemeral keys.
-This integration aims to leverage the security and convenience of WebAuthn to enhance zkLogin’s functionality, making it more accessible and user-friendly.
+This SIP proposes to add WebAuthn support to zkLogin, allowing the use of WebAuthn authenticators for ephemeral key management.
+This integration aims to leverage the security and convenience of WebAuthn to extend the functionality of zkLogin, making it more accessible and user-friendly.

 ## Motivation

-WebAuthn is an advanced authentication technology designed to solve modern password management issues, and it is expected to significantly enhance the zkLogin user experience. zkLogin already offers significant advantages, such as ease of use, speed, and freedom from mnemonic management.
-However, by integrating WebAuthn to manage ephemeral keys, zkLogin can unlock even greater potential.
-WebAuthn’s secure key management and user familiarity with web2-like flows can reduce the entry barriers for blockchain users.
+WebAuthn is an advanced authentication technology designed to solve modern password management problems and is expected to significantly improve the user experience of zkLogin. zkLogin already offers significant advantages such as ease of use, speed and freedom from mnemonic management.
+However, by integrating WebAuthn for ephemeral key management, zkLogin can unlock even greater potential.
+WebAuthn's secure key management and user familiarity with web2-like flows can lower the barrier to entry for blockchain users.
 Adding WebAuthn should be straightforward due to its widely accepted standards and implementation.

-Currently, Sui does not support WebAuthn signatures, and zkLogin manages ephemeral KeyPairs by caching them in non-secure areas, which can pose security risks.
-To address these issues, a proof of concept showcasing the exceptional user experience that WebAuthn integration will bring is available.
-This integration will provide robust security for managing ephemeral KeyPairs, elevating the zkLogin user experience to new heights.
-As a result, user convenience and security will be significantly enhanced, leading to broader adoption and improved user satisfaction with zkLogin.
+Currently, Sui does not support WebAuthn signatures, and zkLogin manages ephemeral key pairs by caching them in non-secure areas, which can pose security risks.
+To address these issues, a proof of concept is available that demonstrates the exceptional user experience that the WebAuthn integration will provide.
+This integration will provide robust security for managing ephemeral key pairs, taking the zkLogin user experience to new heights.
+As a result, user convenience and security will be significantly enhanced, leading to wider adoption and improved user satisfaction with zkLogin.

 ### Caching the ephemeral private key and ZK proof

 For detailed information on caching the ephemeral private key and ZK proof, please refer to the relevant section in [the zkLogin documentation](https://docs.sui.io/guides/developer/cryptography/zklogin-integration#caching-the-ephemeral-private-key-and-zk-proof).

 In summary, each ZK proof is tied to an ephemeral key pair, allowing you to reuse the proof to sign multiple transactions until the ephemeral key pair expires.
-It’s important to treat the ephemeral key pair as a secret, similar to a key pair in a traditional wallet.
-If both the ephemeral private key and ZK proof are exposed, an attacker could sign transactions on behalf of the user.
+It's important to treat the ephemeral key pair as a secret, similar to a key pair in a traditional wallet.
+If both the ephemeral private key and ZK proof are exposed, an attacker could sign transactions in the user's name.

 ### Solution: WebAuthn

-WebAuthn offers a robust solution to this issue.
+WebAuthn provides a robust solution to this problem.
 By integrating WebAuthn, ephemeral keys can be securely managed and stored within hardware-backed authenticators, significantly enhancing the security of zkLogin.
-WebAuthn authenticators handle private keys securely, preventing unauthorized access and ensuring that ephemeral keys remain confidential.
-This integration not only addresses the security concerns of caching ephemeral keys but also simplifies the user experience, making zkLogin more accessible and user-friendly.
+WebAuthn authenticators securely handle private keys, preventing unauthorised access and ensuring that ephemeral keys remain confidential.
+This integration not only addresses the security concerns of caching ephemeral keys, but also simplifies the user experience, making zkLogin more accessible and user-friendly.

 ## Specification

-To support WebAuthn in zkLogin, the following two options are proposed:
+To support WebAuthn in zkLogin, the following two options are suggested:

 1. **Add a new schema for WebAuthn signatures in the [Signatures](https://docs.sui.io/concepts/cryptography/transaction-auth/signatures) module:**
    - Define a new signature type for WebAuthn that accommodates the specific data structures used in WebAuthn authentication, such as `algorithm`, `authenticatorData`, and `clientDataJSON`.

 2. **Introduce optional attributes in zkLogin to support WebAuthn:**
-   - Add fields for storing WebAuthn credentials, managing authentication challenges, and handling the response data from WebAuthn authenticators.
+   - Add fields for storing WebAuthn credentials, managing authentication challenges, and handling response data from WebAuthn authenticators.

 ### Authentication Flow